MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/virtual-visits-usage-report.md

 |**6**   |You can export the report to a CSV file for offline analysis.
 Select **Export to Excel**, and then on the **Downloads** tab, choose **Download** to download the report when it's ready.|
 ### EHR

-You'll see the **EHR** tab if you have an active subscription to Microsoft Cloud for Healthcare or a subscription to the Teams EHR connector standalone offer.
+You'll see this tab if you have an active subscription to Microsoft Cloud for Healthcare or a subscription to the Teams EHR connector standalone offer.
 To learn more, see [Integration into Cerner EHR](../expand-teams-across-your-org/healthcare/ehr-admin-cerner.md) or [Integration into Epic EHR](../expand-teams-across-your-org/healthcare/ehr-admin.md).

 |Callout |Description  |
 |--------|-------------|